szewczykmira/docker-familiar/README.md

 __Container__ - running process isolated from host and other containers.
 Every container has its own filesystem.
 __Build__ - Build image with proper context

+## Notes:
+`host.docker.internal` - you can use inside contianer to connect with host machine

 ## Image
 `docker image ls`/`docker images` list all images